LucyRothwell/Classifying-Stutters-Neuroscience/README.md

 # The question

-Can the occurence of verbal stutters be identified from neural readings?
+Can the occurence of verbal stutters be classified using neural readings?

 # Overview